Setting up Two-Factor Authentication (TFA) - Microsoft Authenticator

 - Click Confirm to enforce Microsoft Authenticator as the second factor of authentication.

-Step 2: Enforcing TFA for the required users.
+2. Enforcing TFA for the Required Users

 - Once you confirm Microsoft Authenticator as the second factor of authentication in the previous step, a new window will prompt you to select the users for whom TFA should be enforced.